sandrey88/goit-pythonweb-hw-10/README.md

 - `GET /contacts/find?q={query}` - Search contacts by name, surname, or email
 - `GET /contacts/birthdays/next7days` - Get contacts with birthdays in the next 7 days

+## Rate Limiting

+Sensitive endpoints (`/auth/register`, `/auth/me`) are protected by rate limiting (5 requests per minute per IP) to prevent abuse.
+If the limit is exceeded, a 429 error is returned.

+## Avatar Upload (Cloudinary)

+- Users can upload an avatar via the `/auth/avatar` endpoint using a file upload (image).
+- Images are stored in Cloudinary, and the returned `avatar_url` field contains the public URL.
+- Cloudinary credentials must be set in the `.env` file.

 ## Data Validation